 - Try to keep up.
-A D boss moves fast.
-Too fast for less active styles like Ss and Cs.
-These people may struggle with their work environment because they feel like they are being rushed or that their attention to detail is being unappreciated.
+A D boss moves fast, too fast for less active styles like Ss and Cs.
+These styles may struggle with their work environment because they feel like they are being rushed or that their attention to detail is unappreciated.
 Unfortunately, these personalities are going to have a hard time convincing their boss to slow down to their level, so they may have to work on meeting them in the middle.
 This may mean that you will have to let your high standards for your work slide a little bit.
-This is probably difficult for the C personality type.
+This can be especially difficult for the C personality type.

 - Try to appreciate them.
-It can be difficult for some personality types to appreciate the benefits of the D personality.
-Is find them too impersonal, Cs think that they ignore important pieces of information that can be used to improve procedures.
-Ss are intimidated by their competitive bottom-lie orientation and aggressive personalities.
-But try to remember that there is probably a reason why this person is a good fit for their job.
-Each workplace needs someone who isn’t afraid of change, and isn’t deterred by obstacles – someone who gets things done.
+It can be difficult for some personality types to appreciate the benefits of the D style.
+Cs think that they ignore important pieces of information that can be used to improve procedures, and Is find them too impersonal.
+Ss are intimidated by their competitive bottom-line orientation and aggressive personalities.
+But try to remember that there is probably a reason why the D style is a good fit for their job.
+Each workplace needs someone who isn’t afraid of change and isn’t deterred by obstacles: someone who gets things done.
 Each personality has its benefits, but every personality has its detriments, too.
 Ds are energizing, excellent negotiators, indefatigable, fearless, and excellent in a crisis.
 They’re natural leaders, and perhaps this is something that your workplace really needs.

-Tips for dealing with a D boss depending on your personality:
+Strategies for dealing with a dominant boss depending on your personality:

 - If you are a D personality, too: Try not to engage in competition with your boss.
-You both have similar end goals in the sense that you are both big picture, bottom line, and task-oriented.
-However, in the occasion that their approach differs from your own, be sure to try to communicate in a peaceful and team-oriented spirit.
+You both have similar end goals in the sense that you are both big picture, bottom-line, and task-oriented.
+However, on the occasion that their approach differs from your own, be sure to try to communicate in a peaceful and team-oriented spirit.
 You can elevate one another to greater heights, but you can also waste a lot of time being combative with one another over procedures.
-This type of jockeying for respect will really only keep you both from getting what you mutually want- an improved bottom line.
+This type of jockeying for respect will really only keep you both from getting what you mutually want: an improved bottom line.
 Try to negotiate problems with this in mind.

 - If you are an I style personality: Try to remember that your boss is a task-oriented individual.
 Their reluctance to engage with you on a social level does not mean that you are being rejected by them.
 They are just more focused on the bottom line.
 Your boss is very active, like you, and you two can work really well together as long as you don’t take his or her results-oriented mentality personally.
 You like work to be fun, and there is absolutely a place for this.
 Your social and charismatic personality makes you very good at building relationships, and in turn this makes you an excellent salesperson or manager.
 Your boss will appreciate your ability to sell things utilizing your people skills, but they may focus too much on the monetary aspects of sales.
 Be sure to reinforce the fact that it is your people skills that make you so good at these things.
 Draw their attention to the idea that any attempt on their part to get you to focus more on organizational structures, like accountability paperwork, will cramp your style.
 Work together to create systems that will work for both of your styles.
-For example, you both are not very detail oriented, so you will need to help each other with this, or delegate detail oriented tasks to other team members.
-When you are trying to convince your boss, come to them with information rather than emotion based opinions so that they can make an informed decision.
-I styles are good at articulating their psychology based rationales for their opinions, but this isn’t what will sway a D boss.
-Your boss appreciates the fact that you don’t just dwell on problems, but are more optimistic.
+For example, you both are not very detail-oriented, so you will need to help each other with this or delegate detail-oriented tasks to other team members.
+When you are trying to convince your boss, come to them with information rather than emotion-based opinions so that they can make an informed decision.
+I styles are good at articulating their psychology-based rationales for their opinions, but this isn’t what will sway a D boss.
+Your boss appreciates the fact that you don’t just dwell on problems but are more optimistic.
 They dislike, however, when your optimism leads you to misquote a deadline.
-Try to be more realistic with your promises and you can avoid poking at your boss’ greatest fear.
+Try to be more realistic with your promises, and you can avoid poking at your boss’s greatest fear.